 Ingredients of Easy Basic Pizza No Need to Proof or Rest the Dough

-- You need 100 grams of Bread (strong) flour (or use 1/3 to 1/2 cake flour for a more tender crust).
+- Prepare of Bread (strong) flour (or use 1/3 to 1/2 cake flour for a more tender crust).

-- Prepare 3 of to 5 grams Baking powder.
+- You need of to 5 grams Baking powder.

-- You need 1 tbsp of Tomato paste (or tomato puree, ketchup, hot chilli sauce, etc.).
+- It’s of Tomato paste (or tomato puree, ketchup, hot chilli sauce, etc.).

-- You need 1 of generous amount Dried basil, dried oregano.
+- It’s of generous amount Dried basil, dried oregano.

 After kneading your dough, it's time to proof.
 Place your dough into a greased bowl Rolling out pizza dough can be fun but also a bit frustrating.
 You'll notice that the dough keeps.
 Pizza needs this proof to fill the dough with small bubbles of carbon dioxide.